 Product Liability Lawyer St. Louis, MO.
 You should expect to be able to go to a store, purchase goods you need, and be confident that they will work reliably and safely.
 However this is not always the case and defective or dangerous products do indeed make it onto retail shelves.
 Even more unfortunate is that oftentimes companies will know that some of their products can be harmful but still allow them to be sold to consumers, despite the fact that they are legally responsible for producing reasonably safe goods.

-If you or someone you know has been injured as a result of a defective product, contact the experienced St. Louis product liability attorney at Combs Law Group today.
+If you or someone you know has been injured as a result of a defective product, contact the experienced St. Louis, MO product liability attorney at Combs Law Group today.
 Our attorneys are ready to talk to you, vow to take on even the biggest of corporations, and will hold them accountable to the people who keep them in business.
-Call a St. Louis personal injury lawyer today at (314) 900-HELP, or contact them online, for a free case review.
+Call a personal injury lawyer in St. Louis, MO today at (314) 900-HELP, or contact them online, for a free case review.

 Product liability is defined as the idea that the maker or seller of a product is legally responsible for putting a malfunctioning product up for potential purchase by the general public.
 Product liability law in Missouri is governed by Missouri RS 537.760, which establishes that product liability cases are subject to a legal principle called strict liability.
 What this means is that all a plaintiff must do is prove that the product in question is defective and caused harm when subjected to “reasonably anticipated use”.